LIGHT for Microgreens

 Sunlight both direct and unfiltered by glass is an ideal toward which to aspire.
 Though glass filters out most of the ultraviolet spectrum of light, microgreens can flourish without a full spectrum.
 A single-paned window can act like a magnifying glass and create a hot house behind it, so in cool weather glass can be a friend to microgreens.
 But if that light shines upon a small, confined space with poor ventilation, then in hot weather glass can bake microgreens.
 Yet exposing seedlings to direct summer sunlight outdoors also comes with risks because of the sun’s heat rather than its light, and the compounding parching effect of warm wind.
 If you provide ample moisture and windward shelter, then most seedlings thrive under direct sunlight.
 With sufficient sunlight, micros grow not so much tall as wide.
 Do not confuse indirect light with insufficient light.
 Indirect sunlight can suffice.
 That is how intense is sunlight.
 But insufficient light spurs height, not strength or vigor, and does not create the deep green color that is the visual marker of chlorophyll.

-Still, some shy seedlings flourish only under indirect sunlight.
+Still, some shy seedlings do well under indirect sunlight.
 Signs of heat exhaustion in plants are wilt despite ample water, and signs of sunburn are dabs of discoloration on leaves similar to the sun spots on your grandpa’s face.
 These are the exceptions, not the rule.
 Hot weather and hot sun will cause greater discomfort to you before it will stress most micros, so use your own body as a gauge.

 SOME SHADY CHARACTERS